4d/docs/docs/ViewPro/commands/vp-get-values.md

 The collection returned by `VP Get values` contains a two-dimensional collection:

 * Each element of the first-level collection represents a row and contains a subcollection of values
 * Each subcollection contains cell values for the row.
-Values can be Integer, Real, Boolean, Text, Null.
+Values can be Integer, Real, Boolean, Text, Object, or Null.
 If a value is a date or time, it is returned in an object with the following properties:

  |Property |Type| Description|
  |---|---|---|